Home » Anxiety Disorder: The terror of the invisible barrier

 Truly, mainstream integration is an uphill battle.
 Should one find employment outside of a training program or a sheltered workshop, accommodations are nearly non-existing.
 Space and accessibility standards, as regulated by the Canadians with Disability Act, are meaningless for abled bodied individuals with anxiety disorders.
 Rather than well-defined building codes, those suffering anxiety disorders require flexibility in scheduling, changes in supervision (feedback process, weekly meetings), modified tasks and a reassuring work space.
 If an employer was to provide such resources, their effort will be met with a productive, independent and reliable long-term employees.
 Unfortunately, with the current competitive job market, such accommodating employers are few and far between.

 While it is increasingly difficult for experienced professionals and new graduates to find employment, for those with anxiety disorders, the outlook is truly daunting.
 As anxiety disorders are non-visible disabilities, social scrutiny and stigma is rigid and ruthless.
-Lack of employment does not garner moral support and understanding, but rather distain and hostility.
+Lack of employment does not garner moral support and understanding, but rather distance and hostility.
 People with anxiety disorders are perceived as lazy and full of excuses – after all, they are physically healthy and intelligent.
 Often, they are questioned on their motive and intention, as if severe panic attacks are purposefully scheduled at the most inconvenient times to affect the most amount of people.
 Unlike other disabilities where the stigma of the “imaginary” mental illness is popular, those with anxiety disorder have to work to shed the notion of “narcissism” and “self-induced”.
-With such a dismissive and contemptuous perceptions of anxiety disorders, it is no wonder that they are among the most common of all mental illnesses.
+With such dismissive and contemptuous perceptions of anxiety disorders, it is no wonder that they are among the most common of all mental illnesses.

 Clearly, anxiety disorders are not a faulty “fight or flight” response.
 It is an overwhelming mental illness and severe social impediment that should to be addressed as such.
-Serious consideration and action should be taken to ensure those with anxiety disorders are integrate into mainstream society.
-Available resources that encourage understanding and acceptance while providing financial relief is the first place to start.
+Serious consideration and action should be taken to ensure those with anxiety disorders are integrated into mainstream society.
+Available resources that encourage understanding and acceptance while providing financial relief are the first place to start.
 When one does not – choosing instead to keep their anxiety disorder hidden and deep in the recesses of one’s mind – that is where the real danger lies.